Pregnancy risk assessment

 - you are breastfeeding on return to work, up to 26 weeks after giving birth

 You can take time off work each day to breastfeed or express milk.
-This applies if you have given birth within the previous 6 months (26 weeks).
+The breaks may be taken until your child's second birthday, if needed.

 If you return to work after this time, you do not have a legal entitlement to breastfeeding breaks.
 But talk to your manager about breastfeeding as they may support you as you continue to breastfeed.